U.N. plastic treaty talks grapple with re-use, recycle, reduce debate

 "This is not progress.
 This is chaos," he said referring to the number of submissions.

+The International Pollutants Elimination Network (IPEN), a global network of non-governmental organisations, however, said the proposals reflected the robustness of the Nairobi talks.

-Two more rounds of talks will take place next year to try to finalise the deal.
-A proposal to hold an extra session before the next round in Canada, known as intersessional talks, failed to advance in the final plenary meeting, participants said.
+Two more rounds will take place next year to try to finalise the deal.

-Bethanie Carney Almroth, an eco-toxicologist at the University of Gothenburg in Sweden, who was involved in the talks, said the world was confronting a huge challenge.

-"Plastics are connected to climate change, to biodiversity loss and other major threats and crises that we as the human population are facing on the planet," she said.

-Stewart Harris, a spokesman for the International Council of Chemicals Association, an industry body that favours measures like re-using plastic containers as opposed to production curbs, said the Nairobi talks had delivered good ideas.

-A proposal by Switzerland and Uruguay to hold more discussions on curbing harmful polymers and chemicals of concern garnered support from more than 100 members states.
+IPEN said one of the most popular proposals was from Switzerland and Uruguay to hold more discussions on curbing harmful polymers and chemicals of concern, which had the backing of more than 100 states.

-But some participants were disappointed by what they called the lack of a clear path towards an effective deal.

-"Major fossil fuel producers and exporters stalled efforts to move forward in an efficient manner," said Tadesse Amera, co-chair of the International Pollutants Elimination Network (IPEN), a global network of non-governmental organisations.

-Less than 10% of plastic waste is recycled, the U.N.
-Environment Programme says, while at least 14 million tonnes end up in oceans every year, the International Union for Conservation of Nature says.
+Less than 10% of the plastic waste is recycled, the U.N.
+Environment Programme says, while at least 14 million tonnes end up in the ocean every year, the International Union for Conservation of Nature says.

-Canada, Kenya, and the European Union were among those who said plastic production needed to be limited, while a coalition of Russia, Saudi Arabia and others has sought to emphasise recycling.
+Canada, Kenya, and the European Union are among those who said plastic production needs to be limited, while a coalition of Russia and Saudi Arabia has sought to emphasis recycling.

 Members of the Saudi delegation at the talks declined to talk to Reuters, while Russian delegates could not immediately be reached for comment.